Exploring the anisotropic gravitational wave background from all-sky mock gravitational wave event catalogues: Summary and Discussion

-Based on the HEALPix skymaps, the angular power spectra in term of $\text{log}_{10} [\ell(\ell+1)\mathrm{C}_\ell/(2\pi)]$, are calculated to quantify the anisotropy level of the SGWB from merging stellar mass compact binaries.
-As shown in the upper panel of Fig. \ref{fig:cl}, the spectra for all three source types exhibit a typical shape at higher $\ell$ (e.g., $\ell > \sim 30 - 300$) across all catalogues, featuring an approximately linear increase with $\text{log}_{10} \ell$ : $\text{log}_{10} [\ell(\ell+1)\mathrm{C}_\ell/(2\pi)] \propto \beta(\text{log}_{10} \ell)$, with a characteristic slope of $\beta \sim 2$.
-The spectra for our seven catalogues exhibit considerable variations.
-For example, the spectra for merging BBHs in different catalogues vary by approximately a factor of $2$ to one order of magnitude for $\ell = 1$ to $\sim 80$, and by about $1$–$2$ orders of magnitude for $\ell = \sim 80$ to $1000$.
-The fluctuation in the distribution of the nearby (e.g. $< 50$ Mpc/h) sources should contribute to the variations of the spectra for merging BBHs, NSBHs and BNSs.
+Based on the HEALPix skymaps, the angular power spectra in terms of $\text{log}_{10} [\ell(\ell+1)\mathrm{C}_\ell/(2\pi)]$ are calculated to quantify the anisotropy level of the SGWB from merging stellar-mass compact binaries.
+As shown in the upper panel of Fig. \ref{fig:cl}, the spectra for all three source types exhibit a typical shape at higher $\ell$ (e.g., $\ell > \sim 30 - 300$) across all catalogs, featuring an approximately linear increase with $\text{log}_{10} \ell$ : $\text{log}_{10} [\ell(\ell+1)\mathrm{C}_\ell/(2\pi)] \propto \beta(\text{log}_{10} \ell)$, with a characteristic slope of $\beta \sim 2$.
+The spectra for our seven catalogs exhibit considerable variations.
+For example, the spectra for merging BBHs in different catalogs vary by approximately a factor of $2$ to one order of magnitude for $\ell = 1$ to $\sim 80$, and by about $1$–$2$ orders of magnitude for $\ell = \sim 80$ to $1000$.
+The fluctuation in the distribution of the nearby (e.g., $< 50$ Mpc/h) sources should contribute to the variations of the spectra for merging BBHs, NSBHs and BNSs.
 Subtracting these nearby sources results in significant reductions of the variations of the spectra.
 Shown in the lower panel of Fig. \ref{fig:cl}, after the subtraction of the nearby sources, all spectra vary within a factor of $\sim 4$ for $\ell=1$ to $\sim 20$, and within a factor of $\sim 2$ for $\ell=\sim 20$ to $1000$.
-The spectra for the three source types then become closely aligned (within discrepancies of a factor of $\sim 2$ across $\ell = 1 - 1000$ for all catalogues).
-This result indicates that the SGWB anisotropy is primarily influenced by the distribution of the hosts of GW sources and could be used as a prob of LSS of the universe.
+The spectra for the three source types then become closely aligned (within discrepancies of a factor of $\sim 2$ across $\ell = 1 - 1000$ for all catalogs).
+This result indicates that the SGWB anisotropy is primarily influenced by the distribution of the hosts of GW sources and could be used as a probe of the LSS of the universe.